neonwatty/drafts/meme-search-02-20-2025-updates.md

 updated 02-20-2025

-Quality of life updates to the Pro version of Meme Search, including:
+Major updates and quality of life improvements made to the Pro version of the app including:

+- 10x reduction in Docker image size
+- Easier setup with NAS, Portainer, Unraid, etc., you can now [customize hosts names and ports](https://github.com/neonwatty/meme-search/tree/main?tab=readme-ov-file#custom-hosts-and-ports) for easier usage with NAS, Portainer, Unraid, or if you just need to customize!

 - bugfixes in the image-to-text service that makes cancelling failed jobs more reliable
 - new custom ports / hosts options to more easily run the pro app with tools like Unraid and Portainer, or if you need to run its services on different ports / hosts